ParamAhuja/SAT_ELITE/README.md

 ### What the App Does

-SpectraGAN is a web-based application that allows users to upload or select super-resolved satellite images and receive a blind (no-reference) quality assessment.
+SpectraGAN is a web-based application that allows users to upload or select low-res satellite images and receive a 4x scale high-res one.
 The app leverages a fine-tuned deep learning model to evaluate the perceptual quality and fidelity of super-resolved images, providing actionable feedback even in the absence of ground-truth high-resolution references.

 ![results.png](https://github.com/ParamAhuja/SpectraGAN/blob/main/backend/results/result.png)